gatkin/nrdashboards/docs/index.md

 # Overview

-New Relic Dashboard Builder is a tool for declaratively configuring New Relic dashboards using YAML files.
+New Relic Dashboard Builder is a command line tool for declaratively configuring New Relic dashboards using YAML files.

 ## Design Goals